 Buy a mattress with a comfort guarantee

 Test out mattresses in the store, ask the salesperson questions, and select a mattress with the right support for your spine.
-Metro Mattress offers a 30 day comfort guarantee.
+Metro Mattress offers a 365-Night Comfort Guarantee.
 If you are not completely satisfied with your mattress you can exchange it.
 Regardless to whether you are experiencing back pain and your mattress is older, it is best to upgrade and get a good quality mattress to assist in relieving your back pain while you rest.

 How do I choose the right mattress for my back?